apache/ws-wss4j/README.txt

 last year (Token issuance only).
 But as of now we cannot confirm interoperability due to the changes.

-Therefore the 'Trust' and 'Conversation' parts of WSS4J are experimental.
+Therefore the 'Trust' and 'Conversation' parts of WSS4J are experimental and are contained in the "sandbox" package.

 * Installation (binary distribution) *